dadrian/dadrian.io/content/blog/posts/udp-in-go.md

 opened by `net.ListenUDP`.

-The behavior of `net.UDPConn` might seem odd, but ultimately it reflects the relevant system calls.
+The behavior of `net.UDPConn` might seem odd, but ultimately it reflects the behavior of the relevant system calls.
 At any given time, a `UDPConn` can only be used with a subset of its available methods, but by tracking what the underlying system calls would be, you can determine which methods are safe to use for connection.

 Failing that, here's a table: